 - ¼ head Napa cabbage, thinly sliced

 - 1 cucumber, thinly sliced lengthwise

 - 5 mint leaves, washed well

 - 2 scallions, ends trimmed and thinly sliced lengthwise

 Neatly pile your fillings, mixed evenly, on a plate.
 Fill a shallow bowl with warm water and slide in a rice paper sheet for 10 to 15 seconds, until it softens and becomes pliable.
 Gently remove from the water and place on a plate.
 Add your fillings to the left of the wrapper’s center, and fold over the left side, so the filling is snug.
 Roll to the right, then bring up the bottom and top of the wrapper and continue to roll until the right side is also securely in place.

 Citrus, salt, seafood…every flavor you’re craving, transported on a crunchy chip.

-1 lb fresh white-flesh ocean fish, rinsed and diced into ½ inch pieces
+- 1 lb fresh white-flesh ocean fish from the TJ’s seafood section, rinsed and diced into ½ inch pieces

 In a glass or stainless steel bowl, combine fish, lime juice, and onion.
 Make sure the fish has enough juice so that it “cooks” evenly—anywhere from 15 to 45 minutes, depending on how “well done” you like it—and place in the refrigerator, covering the bowl, as you wait.
 When ready, drain the liquid and set aside.
 In another bowl, mix together tomatoes, green chiles, cilantro, and olive oil.
 Add the fish and avocado right before serving, along with a bowl of tortilla chips.